 The 2011 revisions also removed the need for underwriting and appraisals, and decreased the fees for those seeking to refinance into loans with shorter terms.

-Current HARP Guidelines for NJ and Beyond
+Current HARP Guidelines

 In order to be eligible for the Home Affordable Refinance Program, you must meet the following requirements: